Skip to main content

 Yes, if your experience includes reporting, KPI tracking, dashboards, process support, or data-based recommendations.
 In that case, move analysis and business visibility higher than accounting-style duties.

-Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
+Can I edit this resume template in Microsoft Word, LibreOffice, or Google Docs?
 Toggle answer

 Yes, in most cases.
-The template is designed to stay easy to edit in Word first, but it should also remain usable in LibreOffice and Google Docs.
-Minor spacing or font differences can still appear depending on the software.
+The template is designed to be easy to edit in Word, but it should also be usable in LibreOffice and Google Docs.
+Minor spacing or font differences may appear depending on the software you use.

 What to Do Next With This Resume Template